JASYTIONLINE/r32-project-pass-pmp/content/10-project-management-plan/40-quality-management-plan/80-writers-room/pol-5-gloss-first.md

 ---
-title: "Glossary-First Writing Policy"
+title: "Gloss First Policy"
-description: "Policy for using glossary definitions to guide all terminology in The Last Gate fiction."
+description: "Mandates that all new writing integrates glossary-first terminology and cross-links for conceptual consistency."
+filename: pol-5-gloss-first.md
-tags: [cmpa3302, policy, glossary, writing, "filename:pol-gloss-first.md"]
+tags: [writers-room, glossary, policy, "filename:pol-5-gloss-first.md"]
 draft: false
-date: "2025-09-23"
+date: "2025-10-16"
-permalink: "/kb/pol-gloss-first/"
-enableToc: true

-aliases: ["Glossary Policy", "Glossary-First Policy"]
-cssclasses: ["sc-std"]

-h1: "Glossary-First Writing Policy"
-course: "cmpa3302"
-filename: "pol-gloss-first.md"
 role: "policy"
-function: "kb-page"
+function: "education"
 shortcode: "[pol]"
 ---

+# Glossary-First
-# Policy: Glossary-First Integration in *The Last Gate* Fiction
+Integration in *The Last Gate* Fiction

 ## Purpose
 To ensure that every use of PMI terminology within *The Last Gate* narrative is scientifically accurate, contextually faithful, and aligned with PMI standards.
 This policy guarantees that the fiction functions both as lore and as a living glossary, supporting exam recall and conceptual clarity.